 Keep it compact

-Short and simple is the way to go when optimizing your email signature.
-Choose one contact number, one email address, and a website.
-Aside from keeping the info concise and to the point, see to it that your layout is compact and easy to read.
+Short and simple is the best way to optimize your email signature.
+Choose one contact number, one email address, and one website.
+Aside from keeping the info concise and to the point, ensure that your layout is compact and easy to read.
 Instead of using a new line for every piece of info, use vertical bars or semi-colons to separate details in a single line.
-Below is an example of well-utilized space:

 Name | Title